alexch/codelikethis/public/lessons/server_side_javascript/routing.md

 as well as a shared context of documentation and tutorials so other coders don't have as much to learn before understanding your code

+# Express Routing

+* supports handling all HTTP methods with the pattern `app.method(path, handler)`

+* whenever an incoming request of the given *method* matches the *path* parameter, Express will invoke the *handler* callback function

 # Express Routing Example

 In the [Hello, Express](./hello_express) lesson we saw the following route: